WE KICK OFF A HISTORICAL JOURNEY OF LANKA’S SCHOOL RUGBY THROUGH THE AGES

-The secret’s out ….
-Did you know that the first school rugby team was formed as far back as 1891?
+Unlocking the secret … Did you know that the first school rugby team was formed as far back as 1891?
 From that year, the game has developed a rich history, with great contests and all the traditions of key inter-school encounters.
 Quadrangle writers Lohit Ranasinghe and Sujith Silva spent countless hours, poring over historical records and newspaper clippings to bring you this special report and exclusive statistics on the birth and exciting growth of school rugby.

 By Lohit Ranasinghe and Sujith Silva.
-Cover : Cassandra Vanheer
+Cover; Cassandra Vanheer

-The commencement of schools rugby
+The commencement of school rugby

 Kingswood College, Kandy, has the honour of being the first to introduce rugby to school.
 The following is a list of the schools playing rugby and the year in which they started playing the game.